My country:

 Background to the ThinkCancer!
 Trial

-The ThinkCancer! trial builds upon an upon an earlier programme of research called Wales Interventions and Cancer Knowledge about Early Diagnosis (WICKED).
+The ThinkCancer! trial builds upon an earlier programme of research called Wales Interventions and Cancer Knowledge about Early Diagnosis (WICKED).
 The overall aims of the WICKED programme were to improve the quality and consistency of primary care approaches to improve timely diagnosis of cancer.
 General practitioners in Wales contributed to every step of this programme of research.

 The WICKED programme was developed into work packages one to five where a variety of methods were used to collect and integrate data about cancer diagnosis in primary care to produce an intervention which would form the basis of the ThinkCancer!
 Trial.